colbyfayock/demo-travel-workshop-starter/README.md

 3. Run the setup script

 This project assumes that some images and videos exist with specific names.
-Rather than manually uploading these file by file, we'll run the setup script that will automatically upload them all for your.
+Rather than manually uploading these file by file, we'll run the setup script that will automatically upload them all for you.

 From the root of your project run the following to add the project images and videos to your Cloudinary account: